MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-workspace-content.md

 ## Manage your workspace content using folders

-When you deployment content from a workspace that has folders, the folder hierarchy is automatically applied to the deployed items in the target stage.
+When you deploy content from a workspace that has folders, the folder hierarchy is automatically applied to the deployed items in the target stage.
 Learn more on Deployment pipelines.

 ### Create a folder in your workspace